SebastianGlavind/Probabilistic_modeling_and_analysis/README.md

 The following tutorials are implemented in Python;

+- [K-means algorithm](https://nbviewer.jupyter.org/github/SebastianGlavind/Probabilistic_modeling_and_analysis/blob/main/Kmeans/Kmeans.ipynb).
+This tutorial considers how the K-means algorithm may be used to find a given number latent clusters in a data set, as well as how to choose an appropriate number of clusters to consider for the data set.

+## Gaussian mixture models

+The following tutorials are implemented in Python;

 - [EM for Gaussian mixtures](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Gaussian-mixtures/exEM_GMMs.ipynb).
 This tutorial considers how Gaussian mixture models may be used for cluster analysis; it implements the expectation maximization (EM) learning algorithm, and introduces the evidence lower bound, as well as the Bayesian information criterion (BIC) and the integrated complete-data likelihood (ICL), for model selection.

 # Time series models